nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

 adding the `config/secrets.yml` file to the .gitignore list (See: [Tell Git what to Ignore](#tell-git-what-to-ignore) below).

 ### Creating a New Project

 #### Preliminary Steps

-It is always a good idea to check which versions of Ruby and Rails are currently installed (and that they are indeed installed).
+It's always a good idea to check which versions of Ruby and Rails are currently installed
+(not to mention verify that they are indeed installed).

 To do this, run: